cballenar/.dotfiles/keyboard/beekeeb-piantor/README.md

 ## Changelog

-These are Vial backup files of the keyboard configuration.

-- v1 - Initial configuration.
+- v1 (2023-12) - Initial configuration.
 Very close to the default Piantor setup.
-- v2 - Added a few more layers and macros, testing custom tap dance functions.
+- v2 (2024-01) - Added a few more layers and macros, testing custom tap dance functions.
-- v3 - Reverts back to Mod-Tap due to better functioning and easier management.
+- v3 (2024-03) - Reverts back to Mod-Tap due to better functioning and easier management.
 Rearranges keys and adds All Mod combos.
-- v4 - Changes to home row mods setup.
+- v4 (2024-04) - Changes to home row mods setup.
 Changes media to layer 3 and makes available to both hands.
 Cleans up old configuration.
-- v5 - Adds alternative keyboard layout (layer 10/11/12).
+- v5 (2024-06) - Adds alternative keyboard layout (layer 10/11/12).
 Very experimental, barely used.
-- v6 - Moves numpad to layer 3, adds a gaming layout to layer 4, mirrors arrow keys on left side of keyboard (layer 1).
+- v6 (2024-08) - Moves numpad to layer 3, adds a gaming layout to layer 4, mirrors arrow keys on left side of keyboard (layer 1).
 Moves toggle keys.
 Copies some of the changes to experimental layers.
-- v7 - Moves gaming layer to 5/6 and changes modifier keys based on what I'm already used to.
+- v7 (2024-12) - Moves gaming layer to 5/6 and changes modifier keys based on what I'm already used to.
 Adjusts other layer keys based on usage.